Wologman/Alita/README.md

 * OR  'Unknown', where the detection model predicted an animal witha score over 0.15, but the classifier provided no scores over the classifier threshold (selectable by the user in the GUI).

-The model is imperfect, but if used carefully it should be orders of magnitude faster than manually checking images, for only a small loss in accuracy.
-Typically one class will be over 0.9 and the rest very small, making the threshold choice unimportant.
-However in some terrain the model does not do as well as expected.
+The model is imperfect, and will certainly contain bias.
+If used carefully it should be orders of magnitude faster than manually checking images, for only a small loss in accuracy.
+Typically one class score will be over 0.9 and the rest very small, making the threshold choice unimportant.
+However in some terrain the model does not do as well.

 If your goal is to locate a specific specific but sparce species.
 For example you are trying to hunt down every last rat in an island sanctuary, then you can chose a relatively low classification threshold, like 0.3, and accept that you may have some false identifications that need manual checking.

-If your goal is to monitor relative change in populations, then you should use a higher threshold like 0.6.
-This will reduce false positives and help to keep your outcomes for each class more independent.
+If your goal is to monitor relative change in populations, then you should at least use a higher threshold like 0.6 in order will reduce false positives from irrelevant species.
 You could also go through the 'Unknown' predictions to investigate sources of error.
+To go a step further you could create your own independent test set and calibrate the model for use-case against that.
+For example you could use [Platt scaling](https://en.wikipedia.org/wiki/Platt_scaling) for each class to turn the scores into meaningful probabilities, then do the same for competing models and compare the results.

 ## Instructions for Use